sunworld23/Marballs/README.md

 Marballs
 ========

-Make sure when updating, use the git pull command first to be updated
+Before you make any changes to a file, use the pull command to get the most up to date versions of the file.